Friedsam2000/MatlabRaspy/README.md

 **Workshop.mlx** (located in Workshop_Student folder) --> This is the workshop livescript

 *Note:* The functions folder needs to be added on the MATLAB PATH (usually done automatically in the scripts)

+Folder Structure:

+- Functions: Contains Matlab Functions used by robotArm.m and Workshop.mlx
+- Robot_Parts: Contains all neccessary files for 3D printing and assembly in Autodesk Inventor
+- Simscape/slprj: Independent Simulink workshop
+- Workshop_Student: Contains a copy of robotArm.m/Workshop.mlx alsongside the Functions folder for distribution to the students